Athlete's Body Marks: How to Fade Friction Spots, Chafing Marks & Sports Scars

 Outdoor athletes often apply sunscreen to face and arms but skip inner thighs, underarms, and other friction zones.

-UV exposure darkens PIH significantly.
-If the area will see sun (shorts, tank tops), it needs SPF.
+UV exposure darkens existing marks significantly.
+If the area will see sun, it needs SPF.

 Mistake #5: Expecting Quick Results

-Friction PIH takes months to develop—it takes months to fade.
+Friction marks take months to develop—they take months to fade.
 Athletes training daily face a harder battle than someone treating a one-time injury.

-Set realistic expectations: 2-6 months, not 2-6 weeks, for significant improvement on established marks.
+Set realistic expectations: 2-6 months for significant improvement on established marks.

 Gear That Helps Prevent Friction Marks